joshdenz/CSNoSpoil/README.md

 This extension replaces the individual team scores with dashes ('-').

-Additionally, the results under each map in the matches page are removed.
+Additionally, the results under each map in the match page are removed.

 ## Uninstallation